JaredVahle/individual-project/README.md

 ### Acquire
 [(Back to top)](#table-of-contents)
 <!-- Describe your acquire process -->
-The data was acquired from the Codeup MySQL server using the zillow database.
-I pulled every property from the properties_2017 table (later in prepare I will filter this down further) and joined the following tables:

-- airconditioningtype (for labeling purposes)
-- architecturalstyletype (for labeling purposes)
-- buildingclasstype (for labeling purposes)
-- heatingorsystemtype (for labeling purposes)
-- predictions_2017 (for logerror which will be our target)(( I also filtered by transaction date and parcel id to handle duplicates))
+The data was acquired from keggle.
+I downloaded a csv of the data, and put that data into a pandas dataframe

 My goal with this acquisition was to give me as much data as possible moving foward.
 At this point our data has
-* *77614 rows*
+* *62642 rows*
-* *74 columns*
+* *29 columns*

 This can all be found in my acquire.py file in my github